 Occupational Outlook Handbook

 An important consideration when choosing a career is projected growth.
 The OOH at the Bureau of Labor Statistics website offers information about job growth rates, salaries, employment by industry, and education requirements.
+It’s an essential reference for any student or career-changer.

 MyPlan.com

 No, MyPlan isn’t paying me to promote their site.
 It’s just so useful that I have to recommend it again.
-There are four different career assessments on MyPlan.com: interest, personality, values, and skills.
+There are four different career assessments on MyPlan.com: interests, personality, values, and skills.
 The values assessment is free, and I’ve found it to be very accurate.
 If you take all four tests, you can view your composite career rankings.
 MyPlan also has career satisfaction ratings, salary data, and tons of other useful information.

 Career Key